volvo-cars/god-frontend-code-test/README.md

 ]
 ```

-The product owner is telling you that you can generate the links to the learn and shop pages of earch car by concatating the `id` of the car to the learn (`/learn/`) and shop (`/shop/`) urls.
+The product owner is telling you that you can generate the links to the learn and shop pages of each car by concatating the `id` of the car to the learn (`/learn/`) and shop (`/shop/`) urls.

 Two extra SVG icons are also provided by our designer which are stored under `docs` folder.